yunqizhang99/python-fbas/README.md

 You might get surprising results due to a single validators having a weird configuration, and you might not care about this problematic validator.
 In this case it helps to restrict the analysis to the validators that are reachable from some validator you care about.
-For example, to restrict the FBAS to what is reachable to one of SDF's validators:
+For example, to restrict the FBAS to what is reachable from one of SDF's validators:
 ```
 python-fbas --log-level=INFO --group-by=homeDomain --validator=GCGB2S2KGYARPVIA37HYZXVRM2YZUEXA6S33ZU5BUDC6THSB62LZSTYH min-splitting-set
 ```